Azure-Samples/azureml-quickstart/README.md

 > * Set up a handle to your Azure Machine Learning workspace
 > * Create your training script
 > * Create a scalable compute resource, a compute cluster
-> * Create and run a command job that will run the training script on the compute cluster, configured with the appropriate job environment
+> * Create and start a training job using a remote compute cluster configured with the appropriate job environment
-> * View the output of your training script
+> * View the output of your training job
 > * Deploy the newly-trained model as an endpoint
 > * Call the Azure Machine Learning endpoint for inferencing

 We will follow the Enterprise Machine Learning Lifecycle Patterns for onborading classical machine learning scenario on tabular data in AML Platform:

 ### Inner loop - Proof of concept / Model development

-The inner loop element consists of your iterative data science workflow that acts within a dedicated, secure Machine Learning workspace.
-A typical workflow is illustrated in the diagram.
+The inner loop element consists of your iterative Data Science workflow executed within a dedicated, secure Machine Learning workspace.
+A typical workflow is illustrated in the diagram below.
 It proceeds from data ingestion, exploratory data analysis, experimentation, model development and evaluation, to registration of a candidate model for production.
 This modular element as implemented in the MLOps v2 accelerator is agnostic and adaptable to the process your data science team uses to develop models.

 ### Middle loop - Scaled model training